 Here is a list of herbs that can help post-birth control

-Helpful for nervous system support and to increase iron bioavailability after depletion from OCP
+- Helpful for nervous system support and to increase iron bioavailability after depletion from the birth control pill

-Decrease levels of stress hormones to make sure they aren’t impacting
+- Decrease levels of stress hormones to make sure they aren’t suppressing female hormones

 - Saw palmetto

-Re-establishing ovulation after being on the pill by increasing follicle-stimulating hormone
+- Re-establishes ovulation after being on the birth control pill by increasing follicle stimulating hormone and oestrogen

-Helps to improve Insulin sensitivity if the pill has caused weight gain
+- Helps to improve Insulin sensitivity if the pill has caused weight gain and insulin resistance

 - Rhodiola and Siberian ginseng

-Nervous system support to improve mood and limit high-stress hormones that may be impacting your cycle
+- Nervous system support to improve mood and limit the production of stress hormones that can suppress female hormone production and ovulation

 - St Marys Thistle

-Liver support to help your body safely remove excess hormones and restore liver function if this has been impacted by long term medication
+- Liver support to help your body safely remove excess hormones and restore liver function if this has been impacted by the birth control pill

 - Black cohosh and Shatavari